frankframework/frank-manual/docs/source/deploying/credentials.rst

    ..
 DANGER::
       *Obsolete.
 The instructions below disclose secrets, like usernames and passwords, in Ladybug and in log files.
-The manual will be update to provide better information.*
+The manual will be updated to provide better information.*

 .. _deploymentCredentials: